xdevplatform/SnowBotDev/docs/tutorial.md

 For this demo, two APIs were integrated: weather data from [WeatherUnderground.com](https://www.wunderground.com/weather/api/) and snow reports from [SnoCountry.com](http://www.snocountry.com/).
 WeatherUnderground provides a self-service for generating an API key.
 For the snow reports I reached out to SnoCountry.com and they were kind enough to provide a key.
 For both APIs, a simple HTTP GET request is made with the API key passed in as a request parameter.

+These authentication keys are loaded in from your execution environment keys.
+Depending on your development/deploy environment, these can be set in different places.
+When running from an IDE, these keys can be set in a run/debug configuration.
+When deploying to a cloud platform, such as Heroku, the keys are set as part of a web app's *settings*.

-Note that without your own API keys, these features will fail with authentication-related errors.
+Note that without your own API keys, these bot features will fail with authentication-related errors.
 The assumption is that you will want to integrate APIs of your interest.
 To help with that the third-party API details are encapsulated in two places:

 + ```SnowBotDev/app/helpers/third_party_request.rb```
   + Class was written to contain all the details of making these third-party API calls.
 This class provides two ```get_current_weather``` and ```get_resort_info``` methods.
 The ```get_current_weather``` method takes a point coordinate (lat and long) and includes that in the call to Weather Underground.
 The ```get_resort_info``` takes a *resort ID* and submits that to the SnoCountry.com API.